 Contractor is expected to contribute to broadscale efforts to improve the healthcare delivery system in California.
-To meet goals of the Triple Aim and the goal of a safe, timely, effective, efficient, equitable and patient-centered (STEEP) healthcare system as set forth by the Institute of Medicine, Contractor shall work with Covered California to promote effective primary care, increase integration and coordination within the healthcare system, and manage and design networks based on value.
-These delivery system reform efforts must be supported with value-based payment models.
+To meet-Covered California and Contractor shall work collaboratively to achieve the goals of the Triple Aim and the goal of a safe, timely, effective, efficient, equitable and patient-centered (STEEEP) healthcare system as set forth by the Institute of Medicine, Medicine's Quintuple Aim: improving population health, enhancing the care experience, reducing costs, addressing health care professional wellbeing, and advancing health equity.
+Contractor shall work with Covered California to promote effectiveadvanced primary care, increase integration and coordination within the healthcare system, and manage and design networks based on value.
+These delivery system reform efforts must be supported with value-based payment modelsCovered California and Contractor will align and collaborate with the Department of Health Care Services (DHCS) and the California Public Employees' Retirement System (CalPERS) as well as the Office of Health Care Affordability (OHCA) to enhance primary care investment, lower the total cost of care, and improve member affordability.
+Such coordinated efforts are crucial in realizing a transformed healthcare landscape in California.